wdporter/i-am-that-vuepress/39-by-itself-nothing-has-existence/readme.md

 **M:**&ensp;Quite right — you have put it beautifully.

 **Q:**&ensp;But these are mere words to me.
-Hearing and repeating them is not enough; they must be experiënced.
+Hearing and repeating them is not enough; they must be experienced.

 **M:**&ensp;Nothing stops you but preöccupation with the outer which prevents you from focussing the inner.
 It cannot be helped; you cannot skip your <span